 Santa Fe Grande Pepper - One of our most popular seeds.
 All three colors of maturity, yellow, orange, and red, can be on the plant at the same time.
 A beautiful plant and quite a conversation piece.

+The Santa Fe Grande pepper is also known as chile guero, (translated to blonde chile) in Mexico.
 This wax-type heirloom pepper bears fruit continuously all summer on 30" plants.
 The fresh 3" long peppers have thick flesh and moderate heat, so they are ideal for salsa and pickling fresh.
 They mature from bright green to yellow, and then to a glossy red.
 Capsicum annuum (78 days)

 View our Santa Fe Grande Pepper recipes »